tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 })
 ```

-If you're using monkeypatching, and wish to disable it on the fly, use the folloing
+If you're using monkeypatching, and wish to disable it on the fly, use the following
 ```typescript
 logger.disableMonkeyPatch()
 ```